hanabi/hanabi.github.io/docs/level-6.md

   - Bob plays red 1 from slot 1.
 The red card in slot 2 could be red 2, red 3, red 4, or red 5.
   - Cathy clues number 2 to Bob, which does not introduce any new cards, but it does "fill in" his slot 2 card.
   - Bob now knows that he has exactly red 2 on slot 2 and that this was a *Tempo Clue*.
 Since it does not get any new cards and only get *Tempo* on one card in total, he knows that he should also *Chop Move* his slot 5 card.
+- When determining if a *Tempo Clue* "has a purpose", it should only be evaluated on the turn immediately after the clue is given.
+(This helps keeps things simple and prevents desynchronization.)

 <TempoClueChopMovePart1 />